h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Multivariate_Exam_Conditional_Distribution_Examples.md

 #### Part a: Finding the conditional distribution

-First, let's identify the parameters from the given bivariate normal distribution:
+Step 1: Identify the parameters from the given bivariate normal distribution:
 - $\mu_1 = 3$ (mean of $X_1$)
 - $\mu_2 = 5$ (mean of $X_2$)
 - $\sigma_{11} = 9$ (variance of $X_1$)